 - Use of these computers does not guarantee privacy or confidentiality of any information on or communication sent through the Internet.

 In addition to the University's computing policy, the Hunt Library has the following guidelines:

-- Pending availability, guest patrons may be logged on to one of the 14 stand-up public computers for one hour per day by a Research Librarian or an Access Services staff member.
+- Pending availability, ERAU alumni (with an ERAU Alumni card), Sodexo and Starbucks employees, or visiting professors or dignitaries with authorization from a College Dean, may be logged on to a public computer for one hour per day by a Research Librarian or an Access Services staff member.